Alec Baldwin will be charged with 2 counts of involuntary manslaughter in 'Rust' shooting

 "If any one of these three people — Alec Baldwin, Hannah Gutierrez-Reed or David Halls — had done their job, Halyna Hutchins would be alive today.
 It's that simple," said Andrea Reeb, the special prosecutor appointed by the D.A. to the case.
 "The evidence clearly shows a pattern of criminal disregard for safety on the Rust film set.
 In New Mexico, there is no room for film sets that don't take our state’s commitment to gun safety and public safety seriously."

+A lawyer for Matthew Hutchins, Halyna's widow with whom she shared a young son, said they are pleased charges will be brought and will cooperate with prosecutors.

+"We want to thank the Santa Fe Sheriff and the District Attorney for concluding their thorough investigation and determining that charges for involuntary manslaughter are warranted for the killing of Halyna Hutchins with conscious disregard for human life.
+Our independent investigation also supports that charges are warranted," Brian J. Panish tells Yahoo Entertainment.
+"It is a comfort to the family that, in New Mexico, no one is above the law.
+We support the charges, will fully cooperate with this prosecution, and fervently hope the justice system works to protect the public and hold accountable those who break the law."

 Baldwin has not publicly commented on the pending charges.
-Yahoo Entertainment reached out to his lawyer.
+Yahoo reached out to his lawyer.

 Halyna was killed on Oct.
 21, 2021 as Baldwin rehearsed with a .45 Colt revolver.
 The script required Baldwin to cock the gun.
 He claimed in a legal filing of his own that Halyna wanted him to practice the scene as indicated.
 Baldwin claimed he pulled back the hammer, but not far enough to actually cock the gun.
 When the actor let go of the hammer, the gun went off.
 Baldwin, who hired a private investigator, previously said he didn't think he'd face criminal charges.